45 content ideas for artists and designer-makers

 Content ideas for artists and makers: Sharing your story, values and vision

-These ideas are all about enabling people to connect with who you are, what you stand for and the meaning behind your work.
+With this in mind, these first 15 ideas are all about enabling people to connect with who you are, what you stand for, the meaning behind your work, and what sets you apart.
 This makes it easier to connect with potential customers around shared values and helps build trust and confidence in you and your brand.

 1. Who are your creative influences?